The Greater Grand Rapids Ski Club

 Membership shall be for one year beginning November 1 and upon receipt of annual dues.
 Membership may be revoked or suspended by a vote of three quarters of the governing board.

-Membership in the club shall be designated as either Individual or Social.
+Membership in the club shall be designated as Individual.

 ¨ Individual Membership is held by one person, age 18 or older, and provides full access to all Club activities.